-Community-based NEXs and harm-reduction initiatives are developed as part of the overall wider approach to prevent the spread of blood-borne diseases (mostly HIV and hepatitis) and other drug-related harm, including drug-related death.
-Their open accessibility and availability mean these services often have contact with drug users who are not in touch with other specialist treatment drug services.
-These services have a health remit as well as a social welfare role within the wider community.
+Community-based needle exchanges are an important easily accessible public health intervention.
+Community-based NEX and harm-reduction initiatives are developed as part of the overall wider approach to prevent the spread of blood-borne diseases (mostly HIV and hepatitis) and other drug-related harm, including drug-related death.
+Their open accessibility and availability mean they often have contact with drug users who are not in touch with other specialist treatment drug services.
+These services will have a health remit as well as a social welfare role within the wider community.

-Community-based NEX provides access to sterile needles and syringes, and sharps containers for return of used equipment.
-Where agreed locally, associated materials, for example condoms, citric acid and swabs (to promote safe injecting practice and reduce transmission of infections by substance misusers) will be provided.
+Community-based NEX will provide access to sterile needles and syringes, and sharps containers for return of used equipment.
+Where agreed locally, associated materials, for example condoms, citric acid and swabs, to promote safe injecting practice and reduce transmission of infections by substance misusers, will be provided.

-In Islington, 21 pharmacies (47%) provide the NEX service.
+In Islington, 21 pharmacies (47%) provide NEX service.